 SWOG-1318 A Phase II Study of Blinatumomab (NSC-765986) and POMP (Prednisone, Vincristine, Methotrexate, 6-Mercaptopurine) for Patients >/= 65 Years of Age with Newly Diagnosed Philadelphia-Chromosome Negative (Ph-) Acute Lymphoblastic Leukemia (ALL) and of Dasatinib (NSC-732517), Prednisone and Blinatumomab for Patients >/= 65 Years of Age with Newly Diagnosed Philadelphia-Chromosome Positive (Ph+) ALL

-Philadelphia (Ph)-negative acute lymphoblastic leukemia (ALL) treated with blinatumomab
+(Ph)-negative acute lymphoblastic leukemia (ALL) treated with blinatumomab followed by POMP

 II.
 To evaluate in a preliminary manner (feasibility study) the safety of dasatinib-steroid